As usual there is a lot of information to cover for you in this month’s growing tips.

 Lingonberry and cranberry are harvested when the fruit are fully colored (bright red lingonberries to deep red cranberries).
 They are both used to make sauces, jellies and wines, or in baked goods.
 The fruit can be frozen for later processing if your time is short when you harvest.
 While they are used in the same way, the flavors of the two are a bit different, lingonberry tend to be more complex flavored and aromatic than cranberry.

 Kiwi: (The plural of Kiwi is Kiwi.)
 Whether small and smooth, or larger and fuzzy, if the fruit have softened, kiwi are ripe and ready to eat.
 Kiwi tend to ripen unevenly on the vine and can be picked as they soften over several weeks.
 Or the whole crop can be picked when the fruit is firm ripe (berry feels firm, and when you cut them open the seeds inside are mature, dark brown in color), and stored in a cool (35-45°F) location.
 Finish ripening the fruit in a warm area as you are ready to eat or process it.
 Kiwi are enjoyed fresh, and made into jam, jelly, or wine.
 Small fruited kolomikta or arguta kiwi are also delicious dried like a raisin.
 To dehydrate, the fruit needs to be at the fully ripe soft stage.
-Remove the blossom end and a pinch of skin, and place the fruit on the dehydrator.
+Remove the blossom end and a pinch of skinfrom the washed fruit and it is ready to put in the dehydrator.

 Walnut, Butternut, and Heartnut are cured and stored like filberts, but cleaning them is a bit more involved.
 Knock the nuts from the tree when the green hulls begin to split and the packing tissue between and around the kernel halves has just started to turn brown.
 Remove the hulls as soon as you can.
 There are several ways to remove the hulls: Use a knife, stomp and roll the nuts with your foot, roll over them with the car tire, between two boards, or work them over a rough screen to loosen and remove the hulls.
 If the hulls stick tightly to the shells, moisten them and cover with a moist tarp or burlap sheet for several days to loosen.
 Particularly with black walnuts, but also with the others, wear gloves when handling the hulls to avoid staining your hands.
 Wash the nuts to remove clinging fibers, discard any floaters.
 (My first big harvest of butternuts and heartnuts was 90% floaters, we cleaned them up anyway, they were all blanks!)
 Spread the nuts in thin layers on the floor or on wire mesh trays in a warm well-ventilated area out of direct sun to cure that is pest proof (mice, squirrels, jay birds, etc.).
 Curing will take several weeks; the nuts will tend to rattle in the shell when they are done.
 Store the nuts in their shell in a cool, dry, well-ventilated location for several months.
 Shelled nuts may be frozen for up to a year.
 We offer the Kenkel Nut Cracker #T360 for hard shelled Black Walnuts, Butternuts and Heartnuts.